Sticks and Stones May Break My Bones, But Words Can Also Hurt Me…

 I remember the days of girlhood when I could run forever, jump high, skip rope, swim the lake and turn cartwheels.
 I was this little girl with black curly hair, green eyes, a few freckles and a quick smile.
 I was full of energy, giggles and good ideas.
 I knew the rules and I almost always followed them.
 I went to church on Sundays and sang all the hymns, firmly clasping hands with my neighbours at the peace of Christ.
 I was the good girl.

 So, when my new parish priest made an announcement inviting girls to be altar servers, I was so happy.
 I really wanted to be an altar server.
-I wanted to ring the bell, on the altar, during mass with the whole congregation watching, like I had watched the boys do so many times.
+I wanted to ring the bell, on the altar, during mass with the whole congregation watching, like I had watched some of my brothers do so many times.

 Training ensued with Father 0’Malley.
 There were ten of us and we needed to be taught what was what.
 How to wear the robe.
 How to prepare the altar.
 When to ring the bell.
 He was very strict and he taught us to be exact.
 Serious.
 Precise.